 - 5.1 To prevent the spread of head lice infestations, School employees shall report all suspected cases of head lice to the school nurse, or designee, as soon as possible.
 The nurse, or designee, shall examine the student and any siblings of affected students or members of the same household.
-If nits or lice are found, the student shall be excluded from attendance and parents/guardians informed about recommended treatment procedures and sources of further information. - 5.2 When it is determined that more than one student in a class is infested with head lice, the nurse, or designee, will send an exposure notice home to all students in that class. - 5.3 Staff shall maintain the privacy of students identified as having head lice. - 5.4 Excluded students may return to school when reexamination by the nurse, or designee, shows that all nits and lice have been removed.
+If nits or lice are found, the student shall be excluded from attendance and parents/guardians informed about recommended treatment procedures and sources of further information. - 5.2 Staff shall maintain the privacy of students identified as having head lice. - 5.3 After home treatment, students may return to school when re-examination by the nurse, or designee, shows that all lice have been removed. - 5.4 If nits are found, a phone call to parents/guardians will be made to recommend further treatment.